godaddy/wp-reseller-store/readme.txt

 = Do you have a pre-built WordPress site? =
 We encourage each reseller to create their own unique site and content for their storefronts.
 This provides a better experience for your customers and more opportunities for search engine optimization.
 While we can't test every theme with our plugin, we try our best to make the plugin compatible.
-GoDaddy provides several free themes including [Primer](https://wordpress.org/themes/primer/) and [Turnkey Storefront](https://wordpress.org/themes/turnkey-storefront/) that we test with our plugin.
-You can use content from the turnkey website to help you build your own WordPress site.
+GoDaddy provides several free themes including [Go](https://wordpress.org/themes/go/) and [Turnkey Storefront](https://wordpress.org/themes/turnkey-storefront/) that we test with our plugin.
+You can use content from your turnkey website to help you build your own WordPress site.

 = I am getting an error while trying to activate the plugin.
 What should I do? = If you are having an issue, we recommend you deactivate your other plugins and then try to activate the Reseller Store plugin.
 You can also try changing to another theme and the try re activating the plugin.
 Before making any of these changes, we recommend you make a backup of your site and database.